tiepdotme/redant-home/portfolio/voome-chatbot.md

 technologies: Ruby, Facebook AI, FB Messenger
 project_type: mobile
 images:
-  -
-    filename: voome-chatbot-1.jpg
+- filename: voome-chatbot-1.jpg
-  -
-    filename: voome-chatbot-2.jpg
+- filename: voome-chatbot-2.jpg
-  -
-    filename: voome-chatbot-3.jpg
+- filename: voome-chatbot-3.jpg
-  -
-    filename: voome-chatbot-4.jpg
+- filename: voome-chatbot-4.jpg

 ---
 #### Project Description

-Voome, it’s the gift that keeps on giving.
-If you’ve already read through [Voome Weekly]/projects/voome-weekly) and [Voome Programs](/projects/voome-programs), you’ll know what a gem of a product this is.
+If you’ve already read through [Voome Weekly](/portfolio/voome-weekly) and [Voome Programs](/portfolio/voome-programs), you’ll know what a gem of a product this is.
 And the Voome Ingredient Chatbot really takes the cake.

 Here’s how it works.